giacomosepe/giac-congo-theme/content/start-here/index.md

 - time pressure to deliver products before they are outdated, or before its too late for clients to buy in
 - aks the right price

-I also realized that when you start to be successful the job becomes exciting, new opportunites show up, people are happy, and everything seems to work as easy as a Sunday night dinner with friends.

-Growing businesses is rewarding.
-Making money is nice.
-It builds confidence and removes stress.

-So much so, that I started wondering if there was a way to streamline growth success and make it predictable.
-Or at least overcome complete unpredictability and random results.
-Turns out that there are some behaviours and strategies that can help us in turning business growth into a more predictable (ad)venture.

-So how can we turn an adventure seemingly upredictable by nature into a predictable venture?
-Is it really likley, or even possible, to be able to predict growth and eliminate the stress while increasing revenue and headcount?

-I bought in the idea that the media era in which we live allow us to do it with a good approximation.
+Building a sales engine has many advantages and serveral challenges.
+I am applying the most succesfull frameworks that help some companies grow sales exponentially.
+I rely on 3 pillars:

+- Processes
+- Product content and messaging
+- Software automation

 My job is to make sure companies that work with me pursue this strategy successfully.

 ## Growing a company, especially a service company, can be brutal

+{#

 ### Kick off, great start.
 Life is great!